Monotonic Reference-Free Refinement for Autoformalization: The Monotonic Process

-\textbf{The monotonic process guarantees non-decreasing progress and converges within a few steps.} Across both datasets, all evaluation scores consistently improve as the process proceeds.
-On miniF2F, the gains become relatively incremental after the third time step, indicating that the process tends to converge early.
-At the final time step, the monotonic process achieves formal validity of 93.44\% and an overall score of 78.22\% on miniF2F, and 44.09\% formal validity and 29.79\% overall score on ProofNet.
+\textbf{The monotonic process guarantees non-decreasing progress and converges within a few steps.} In Figure~\ref{fig:mono}, across both datasets, the overall evaluation scores consistently improve as the process proceeds.
+On miniF2F, the gains become relatively incremental after the fourth time step, indicating that the process tends to converge.
+At the final time step, the monotonic process achieves formal validity of 100.00\%, an overall score of 90.27\%, and 49.18\% perfect formalizations on miniF2F (Figure~\ref{fig:mono_1}).
+On the much harder benchmark ProofNet, the monotonic process leads to 77.96\% formal validity, 52.45\% overall score, and 17.74\% perfect formalizations (Figure~\ref{fig:mono_2}).

-\textbf{Different evaluation dimensions exhibit distinct trends throughout the monotonic process.} Formal validity stabilizes after the first two iterations, whereas other soft dimensions of formalization continue to improve across subsequent steps.
-This leads to a gradual increase in the overall objective, suggesting that the process produces a set of auto-formalizations with progressively higher quality.
+\textbf{Different evaluation dimensions exhibit distinct trends throughout the monotonic process.} On ProofNet, while formal validity improves across all steps, some soft-dimensions tend to stabilize or fluctuate after the first three iterations on both datasets.
+However, this discrepancy still leads to a gradual increase in the overall objective, as validated by human evaluation, suggesting that the process produces a set of auto-formalizations with progressively higher quality.
 Such improvements indicate the potential of this approach to support mathematical discovery and to generate high-quality formalization data for further training of existing models.

-\subsubsection{Ablation Studies}

-\textbf{Monotonic improvement is not solely an artifact of using the same LLM judges for acceptance and evaluation.} We further evaluate the formalizations produced by both iterative self-refinement and our monotonic process using Qwen2.5-Coder-7B as alternative LLM judges.
-The results are reported in Figures~\ref{fig:mono_1_qwen} and~\ref{fig:mono_2_qwen}.
-When evaluated with LLM judges from a different model family, the monotonic process continues to exhibit a near non-decreasing trend and convergence.
+\textbf{Monotonic improvement is not solely an artifact of using the same LLM judges for both acceptance and evaluation.} The monotonic process continues to exhibit a near non-decreasing trend and convergence when evaluated with LLM judges from a different model family (Figure~\ref{fig:mono_1_qwen}, \ref{fig:mono_2_qwen}).
 While bias may arise from LLM-based evaluation, this observation suggests that the improvements are not purely driven by the preferences of a particular judge, but instead reflect a more consistent improvement behavior of the proposed monotonic process.
+Human evaluation provides further evidence supporting the monotonic improvement of the proposed process (Figure~\ref{fig:mono_1_human}, \ref{fig:mono_2_human}).

+\subsection{Ablation Studies}

+We design two ablation studies: (i) using only a single strong LLM (GPT-5.4) as both the OOG and the FVR in the monotonic process; and (ii) an iterative self-refinement (ISR) process on three independent LLMs (DeepSeek-Prover-7B, Goedel-Prover-8B, GPT-5.4), with error feedback from the theorem prover and no acceptance policy.
+The results of (i) are reported in Figure~\ref{fig:mono_gpt}, while the results of (ii) are provided in Table~\ref{tab:isr} in Appendix~\ref{app:add}.